Nerve Compression Surgery Alleviates Uncomfortable Symptoms

 Without treatment, nerve compression can lead to other painful conditions, including:

-- Radial Nerve Syndrome: The radial nerve runs throughout the underside of your arm and controls signals to your triceps, wrist, and fingers.
+- dd The radial nerve runs throughout the underside of your arm and controls signals to your triceps, wrist, and fingers.
 When compressed, it can cause muscle weakness and inhibit movement in your wrist, hand, and fingers.
 The cause of radial nerve syndrome can be the result of an injury in the upper arm, incorrect use of crutches, or long-term wrist constriction.

 What Treatments are Offered?